1939 conclave: Balloting

-The white smoke signifying a successful election appeared at 5:30 pm, but began to turn black.
+The white smoke signifying a successful election appeared at 5:30 pm on 2 March, but began to turn black.
 Vincenzo Santoro, the conclave secretary, then sent a note to Vatican Radio to confirm that the smoke was white and Pacelli had been elected.
-At 6:06 pm, the Protodeacon, Cardinal Camillo Caccia-Dominioni, made the Habemus Papam announcement in Latin from the balcony of St. Peter's Basilica.
-He said that the new pope had chosen the name Pius and did not mention the ordinal "the twelfth".
+At 6:06 pm, the protodeacon, Cardinal Camillo Caccia-Dominioni, made the Habemus papam announcement in Latin from the balcony of St. Peter's Basilica.
+He said that the new pope had chosen the name Pius but did not mention the ordinal "the twelfth".
 The crowd below in St. Peter's Square began to sing the hymn Christus Vincit.

-Change in conclave procedure
+New regulations

-Pius had been narrowly elected before seeking an additional ballot to demonstrate wider support, and he knew that a very close ballot in the 1914 conclave had raised the question of the impact of a cardinal's vote for himself.
-Pius promulgated the apostolic constitution Vacantis Apostolicae Sedis on 8 December 1945, more than six years after his election.
-He made only two significant changes in conclave procedures, otherwise following those established by Pope Pius X on 25 December 1904 with the constitution Vacante Sede Apostolica.
-(1) He increased the majority required for election from two-thirds of those voting to two-thirds plus one, so that an elector's vote for himself would be insufficient to produce a two-thirds majority.
+Pius XII had been narrowly elected pope before seeking an additional ballot to demonstrate wider support, and he knew that a very close ballot in the 1914 conclave had raised the question of the impact of a cardinal's vote for himself.
+Pius XII promulgated the apostolic constitution Vacantis Apostolicae Sedis on 8 December 1945, more than six years after his election.
+He made only two significant changes in conclave procedures, otherwise following those established by Pius X on 25 December 1904 with the constitution Vacante Sede Apostolica.
+Firstly, he increased the majority required for election from two-thirds of those voting to two-thirds plus one, so that an elector's vote for himself would be insufficient to produce a two-thirds majority.
 He also eliminated the rule against voting for oneself, which the two-thirds-plus-one rule obviated.
 It holds, though, that if one had an exact two-thirds majority, not counting one's own vote, a cardinal could cast the deciding vote for himself.
-(2) From 1621 to 1945, the ballots were signed with folded over flaps to conceal the signatures of the electors.
+Secondly, from 1621 to 1945, the ballots used to be signed with folded over flaps to conceal the signatures of the electors.
 Pius XII removed the signature portion of the new form of ballot, so that a completely secret ballot is now cast by each elector with the oath taken at the same moment, now being anonymous.
-All this is clearly stated in the Apostolic Constitution "Vancantis Apostolicae Sedis" promulgated by Pius XII on 8 December 1945.
+All this is clearly stated in the apostolic constitution Vacantis Apostolicae Sedis promulgated by Pius XII on 8 December 1945.